 - a.
 Support collaborative wastewater planning efforts.
 (Planning Commission) - b.
-Explore money for a wastewater capacity study in West Dummerston Village.
-(Planning Commission, Selectboard) - Policy 1.5: Require all facilities which store, process or use hazardous materials or generate or treat hazardous wastes in their operations be sited in compliance with state and local laws, best management practices for the protection of groundwater, surface waters, and air quality and be periodically monitored for compliance with such laws and practices.
+Explore funding for a wastewater capacity study in West Dummerston Village.
+(Planning Commission, Selectboard) - Policy 1.5: Require that all facilities which store, process or use hazardous materials or generate or treat hazardous wastes in their operations be sited in compliance with state and local laws and best management practices for the protection of groundwater, surface waters, and air quality.
+Require facilities be periodically monitored for compliance with such State and Federal laws and practices.